hackerb9/vt340test/errata.md

   ^[P0$r^[\
   ```

+* DECSTGLT (Select Text/Graphics Look-up Table) is terminated with a
-* DECSTGLT should be left curly brace, not right.
+  left curly brace, not right.

   The escape sequence for DECSTGLT that works on a VT340 is: